Hong Kong's Carrie Lam Says Extradition Bill Is 'Dead,' But Protesters Press On

 But on Tuesday, Lam said those who object to the extradition bill have nothing to fear.

-She said she realizes there are "lingering doubts about the government's sincerity or worries about whether it would re-start the process in the legislative council," yet, she emphasized: "There is no such plan.
+She said she realizes there are "lingering doubts about the government's sincerity or worries about whether it would restart the process in the legislative council," but she emphasized: "There is no such plan.
 The bill is dead."

 Under Hong Kong's "one country, two systems" formula of government, the territory retains freedoms not enjoyed in mainland China.
-Demonstrators fearing an erosion of those freedoms and are talking of extending their protests.
+Demonstrators fearing an erosion of those freedoms are talking of extending their protests.

-Police are still searching for suspects who disrupted the 22nd anniversary of the city's handover from Britain to China, storming he Legislative Council and vandalizing the property.
+Police are still searching for protesters who disrupted the 22nd anniversary of the city's handover from Britain to China, storming the Legislative Council and vandalizing the property.

-Hong Kong demonstrator Katherine, 26, who only agreed to talk if her last name was not revealed, told NPR's Julie McCarthy, that the destruction of the property paled in comparison to what she claims the government is trying to destroy: the rights of Hong Kong people.
+Hong Kong demonstrator Katherine, 26, who agreed to talk only if her last name was not revealed, told NPR that the destruction of the property paled in comparison to what she claims the government is trying to destroy: the rights of Hong Kong people.

 China, she said, is not the enemy.